djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 Before you meet the “fancy” datasets, it helps to understand the trunk of the tree. `vtkDataObject` is VTK’s universal container: it’s the “everything starts here” base class.
 You care because once you know what *every* data object guarantees, you can navigate the VTK ecosystem without feeling like you’re memorizing random class names.

-**Do:** treat `vtkDataObject` as the shared contract.
+**Do** treat `vtkDataObject` as the shared contract.
 When you’re writing general pipelines or utilities, thinking at this level keeps your code flexible.
-**Don’t:** assume every `vtkDataObject` is directly renderable or has points/cells, some are composite containers, some are specialized.
+**Don’t** assume every `vtkDataObject` is directly renderable or has points/cells, some are composite containers, some are specialized.

 I. Base class for all data objects in VTK